 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Information is the dominant industry in this market.
-Commute by taxi is the most popular way to get to work amongst Lake Union residents.
+Commute by taxi is the most popular way to get to work amongst Lake Union folk.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.